Best BI & Reporting Tools for Amazon Redshift

 What is Amazon Redshift?

-When it comes to cloud warehouse solutions, Amazon Redshift often tops our mind.
+When it comes to cloud warehouse solutions, Amazon Redshift often tops our minds.

 Although its market share has been threatened by Snowflake in recent years, Redshift has a far greater advantage by being a part of the infamous AWS ecosystem.

 Therefore, Redshift has attracted a fair amount of BI partners.
-In this blog post, I will introduce to you the best BI tools that can leverage Redshift power.
-Please note that the tools listed below are of no particular order.
+In this blog post, I will introduce you to the best BI tools that can leverage Redshift's power.
+Please note that the tools listed below are in no particular order.

 Holistics

-Holistics is a self-service BI tool that lets data analysts model and transforms data in Redshift easily.
+Holistics is a governed self-service BI tool that lets data analysts model and transform data in Redshift easily.
 At the same time, non-technical users can explore the data and find insights on their own using a drag-and-drop interface.

 Pricing